Summary

 API Developers:

-Below you'll find the remaining 2 steps for setting up your API!
-These are done by your development team.
-Optional considerations listed at the end of each section.
+Below you'll find the remaining 2 steps for setting up your API.
+These are done by your developer.
+Optional considerations are listed at the end of each section.

-- Receive the instructions from your Athennian Admin from the previous steps.
+- Receive the instructions from your Athennian Admin from the previous steps for the key, API URL, and other relevant documentation.

 - Open up Postman, Insomnia or similar API tool.